Central Tibetan Administration:

 • Substance abuse and mental health • Hepatitis B control and prevention

 To address the shortage of resident doctors in rural areas, DoH will be launching a ground breaking pilot project in partnership with an Indian tele-medicine company to install tele-medicine technology in two of its hospitals in central and northeast India (Bhandara and Miao) to deliver quality healthcare to residents otherwise without access to care.
 A project manager is sought to work closely with DoH staff and to help coordinate, monitor and evaluate the project.
 S/he will assist DoH in its interface with the hospital and the tele-medicine firm partnering with DoH.
 The manager will develop the proper tech infrastructure and tele-medicine infrastructure and connectivity at the hospital to ensure that the program is effective and efficient.
 The position will be based in Dharamsala but will involve regular travel to the hospitals in Miao (Arunachal Pradesh) and Bhandara (Maharashtra).
 The manager will monitor the service provided by the tele-medicine provider, patient interaction with the virtual physicians, and track costs to ensure that the program is on budget.

 Eligibility & Benefits:

-• A modest monthly stipend
+• Small monthly stipend